 - Submit official high school transcript (approved school, home school, GED)

 - Consult one of the college counselors to review transcripts and determine if necessary to take the college placement test.

 - Consult one of the financial aid counselors

 - Complete any recommended developmental courses based upon the placement tests

-- Attend an ADN Information Session and receive a Certificate of Completion to attach to your Nursing Program Application.
+- Attend an ADN Information Session and sign in to document your attendance.

 - Register for and complete all pre-requisite courses.
 Pre-requisite courses must be completed or be currently enrolled in prior to the application deadline.